wp-plugins/so-mobile-map-widget/readme.txt

 See above.

+= I have an issue with this plugin, where can I get support? =

+Please open an issue on [Github](https://github.com/so-wp/so-mobile-map-widget/issues)

 == Other Notes ==

 Background image of banner-772x250.png used as banner image on WordPress Plugin Repository via [uitdragerij](http://www.flickr.com/photos/uitdragerij/7516233128/)